2022-ksw-fall-program-team-coyote/2022-ksw-fall-program-final-team-coyote/README.md

 3. git clone https://github.com/2022-ksw-fall-program-team-coyote/2022-ksw-fall-program-final-team-coyote.git

-4. Open Colab or PyCharm, whatever editor you use
-You can download PyCharm here (https://www.jetbrains.com/pycharm/download/#section=mac).
+4. Open Colab or PyCharm, whatever editor you use<br>You can download PyCharm here (https://www.jetbrains.com/pycharm/download/#section=mac).

-5. Open your git folder as a new project.
+5. Open your git folder as a new project

 6. Set the dataset path, refer to the [File Structure](#file-structure) of README.md

-7. Run the code.
+7. Run the code
 </div>
 </details>